-7 Things to Know About the iPhone XS iOS 14.0.1 Update
+7 Things to Know About the iPhone XS iOS 14.1 Update

 iOS 14 isn’t perfect.
 The software is plagued by a number of bugs and performance issues and some iPhone XS and iPhone XS Max owners are dealing with issues as we push away from the release.

-In an effort to stabilize the operating system, Apple released iOS 14.0.1. iOS 14.0.1 is a maintenance upgrade with a short list of bug fixes on board.
+In an effort to stabilize the operating system, Apple’s pushed out new software.
+The latest is iOS 14.1, a milestone upgrade that brings new features and bug fixes to the iPhone XS and iPhone XS Max.

 Try Starz or HBO Free with Amazon Channels

-If you decide to install iOS 14.0.1 on your iPhone XS or iPhone XS Max, note that it requires a small download if your device is currently running iOS 14.0.
+If you decide to install iOS 14.1 on your iPhone XS or iPhone XS Max, note that it requires a fairly large download if your device is currently running iOS 14.0.1.

-If your phone is running an older version of iOS, your iOS 14.0.1 upgrade will be much bigger because the features and fixes from the update(s) you skipped are baked in.
+If your phone is running an older version of iOS, your iOS 14.1 upgrade will likely be much bigger because the features and fixes from the update(s) you skipped are baked in.

 If you’re curious about the download and installation process, please take a look at our guide.
 It’ll walk you through everything you need to know.

-Today we want to take you through the most important things to know right now about the iPhone XS iOS 14.0.1 update.
+Today we want to take you through the most important things to know right now about the iPhone XS Max and iPhone XS iOS 14.1 update.

 Our guide will walk you through the software’s performance, its initial problems, the downgrade status, the iOS 14 jailbreak, and more.

-We’ve been testing iOS 14.0.1 on an iPhone XS for several days now and performance is holding up pretty well.
+We’ve been testing iOS 14.1 on an iPhone XS for a few days and performance is holding up pretty well.

-While we’ve noticed lag on older iPhone models, iOS 14.0.1 is very fast on the iPhone XS.
-Problem areas like the keyboard and Notification Center haven’t been problems for us on this software.
+While we’ve noticed lag on older iPhone models, iOS 14.1 is very fast on the iPhone XS.
+Areas where we typically see lag, like the keyboard and Notification Center, haven’t been problems for us thus far.

 Battery life is excellent with no abnormal battery drain to speak of.
 Connectivity is also strong and we haven’t encountered any issues with Wi-Fi or Bluetooth yet.